open-source-tabletop/cadence/releases/v0.1/core-rules.md

 - A model may not move over the base of any enemy models but may move over the base of a friendly model so long as it can finish it's movement without any bases overlapping.
 - A model may not be moved out of the boundary of your battlefield.

-#### Moving into and out of Assault Range

-When you spend 1 Command Point on your move action you may not move into or out of an enemy unit's Assault Range.

-When you spend 2 Command Points on your move action you may move freely into or out of an enemy unit's Assault Range, however, if you leave an enemy unit's Assault Range your unit's activation will end after you have finished moving.

 #### Terrain

 When you move your models they will often find different types of terrain in their path, most of which they will have to move around as they cannot pass through it.